 Most patients can return to mild exercise at 2 weeks, but Dr. Whitfield likes his patients to refrain from heavy exercise and upper body work for at least 6 weeks.
 It can take anywhere from 3-6 months for the swelling to fully subside and for your implants to drop into their final position.

-To find out more about a breast augmentation with Dr. Robert Whitfield, call us today at 877-785-2382 or schedule a consultation at one of our Austin locations, Round Rock or West Lake Hills.
+To find out more about a breast augmentation with Dr. Robert Whitfield, call us today at 877-785-2382 or schedule a consultation at our Austin location in West Lake Hills.